 Setting up and running an online store is now easier than ever with Shopify.
 Though it may seem quite expensive for beginners in the e-commerce business, Shopify is a convenient option for those who want to launch an online store quickly.
 But setting up a store is not enough.
 In order to drive traffic and generate sales, you need to do Shopify search engine optimization.
 Generating more traffic and sales through Shopify SEO optimization is an essential part of any eCommerce business to be successful.

-It’s nice to have the technical side of things already taken care of for you.
-However, getting your first visitors to your Shopify store and making sales is a different thing that doesn’t happen instantly (or automatically over time).
+Having the technical side of things already taken care of for you is always nice.
+However, getting your first visitors to your Shopify dropshipping store and making sales is a different thing that does not happen instantly (or automatically over time).
 If your product pages do not appear to customers when they search on Google, you will not get any visitors.
 As a result, you miss out on potential customers and, therefore, sales.

-1. Keyword Research and Keyword Optimization
+1. Keyword Research for Shopify Search Engine Optimization

 You should start your Shopify search engine optimization with keyword research.
 Keywords are fundamental to Shopify SEO – think of them as coordinates that tell the search engines exactly where to find specific things and where to direct anyone who is looking for them.
 So, choosing some of the most popular keywords brings you more customers from organic searches, simple as that?

 Contrary to what many bloggers and entrepreneurs assume, coming up with appropriate keywords isn’t that intuitive and self-explanatory.
 It isn’t about making smart guesses as to what customers are typing into the search box.
 But it isn’t about simply picking the shopping search engine suggestions and ‘related searches’ results, or finding only the most popular (high-volume) keywords, either.
 The point of performing keyword research with rank checking software or without it is to determine the search queries that will actually work for your business and then modify the keywords or key phrases you are going to use.